 - Gently pour the batter on top of the arranged orange slices and spread evenly.
-It may help to pour the mixture in 4 sections and using a spatula to gently smooth the batter over the oranges, so as not to disturb them.
+It may help to pour the mixture into 4 sections and use a spatula to gently smooth the batter over the oranges, so as not to disturb them.

-- Bake in a pre-heated oven at 180 degree C (160 degrees fan oven) for 45mins.
+- Bake in a preheated oven at 180 degrees C (160 degrees fan oven) for 45mins.
 Place a piece of foil over the cake during the last 10-15mins if it begins to brown too much.

-- Remove from the oven, allow to cool for 15mins.
+- Remove from the oven, and allow to cool for 15mins.